KMD-Vignesh/AutoVD-Python-Selenium/README.md

 # AutoVD-Python-Selenium

-AutoVD framework for Python and Selenium
+AutoVD framework for Python with Selenium